como-emplear-el-esp8266-como-servidor

 void sendContent_P(PGM_P content, size_t size);

-On the other hand, we have functions to receive the parameters of the request, as we will see in the next post.
+On the other hand, we have functions to receive the request parameters, as we will see in the next post.

 const String& arg(String name) const; // get request argument value by name